paultopia/experimental-cryogen/resources/templates/md/posts/flask-heroku-postgres.md

 </html>
 ```

 Nothing should be surprising there, with one exception: note that Flask is kind enough to inject the `url_for` function into the template, so you can decouple your view from whatever you do with routes and whatever server you happen to be running on and so forth.
-This is real nice.

 ### D. Finish it off